pypeit/PypeIt/doc/coadd3d.rst

 with even a very slightly different setup (e.g. data taken on two different nights with the same *intended* wavelength coverage, but the grating angle of the two nights were slightly different).
-This is also needed if your standard star observations were taken with a slightly different setup.
-This correction requires that you have taken calibrations (i.e. flatfields) with the two different setups.
+You can avoid this correction if you generate a sensitivity function for each of the setups.
+However, if you have not done this, then the grating correction is needed.
+This correction requires that you have taken calibrations (i.e. flatfields) with the two different setups, and uses the relative sensitivity of the two flatfields to estimate the sensitivity correction.
 By default, the grating correction will not be applied.
 If you want to apply the grating correction, you will need to specify the relative path+file of the Flat calibration file for each spec2d file.
 You will need to specify a ``grating_corr`` file for each science frame, in the ``spec2d`` block of the ``.coadd3d`` file:

 .. code-block:: ini